FAQs for equipment applicants

 If the same department is applying for a second shipment, your application should include a clear explanation of your rationale for re-applying.

-Also, the more specific your needs are, the less likely it is that we’ll have on hand exactly what you’re looking for when it’s your turn to select.
+Also, the more specific your needs are, the less likely it is that we’ll have on hand the exact item you’re looking for when it’s your turn to select.

 Instrumental Access is the best fit for institutions with diverse needs in the disciplines we support (biology, chemistry, and closely allied fields) who can make use of what we can supply: a shipping container full of equipment and supplies.